 Sick Leave Donation

-Employees with at least 40 hours of accrued sick leave may donate up to 32 hours annually to be used by employees experiencing a major, life-threatening disease or condition by the employee, the employee’s spouse, or minor children.
-Regular full and part-time employees may receive donated sick leave once their leave balance has been exhausted, up to a maximum of 160 hours.
-This maximum may be waived by the City Administrator on a case-by-case basis.
+Employees may donate up to 32 hours annually to be used by employees experiencing a medical emergency.
+A medical emergency is a medical condition by the employee, or a child, spouse or parent of the employee that will require the prolonged absence of the employee from duty and will result in a substantial loss of income to the employee.
 Participation in the sick leave donation program will be voluntary and confidential.
 There is no cash value payout of donated sick leave.
 Any unused donated sick leave will be returned to the donated sick leave pool.
+See full Sick Leave Donation policy in Appendix A.

 Funeral Leave